-Students that score in the GED passing range of 145 to 164 have passed that GED module at a level that compares to that of graduating high school seniors.
+Students who score in the GED passing range of 145 to 164 have passed that GED module at a level that compares to that of graduating high school seniors.

-Test-takers that score in the GED College Ready range of 165 to 174 are expected to successfully attend credit-bearing academic college programs.
+Test-takers who score in the GED College Ready range of 165 to 174 are expected to successfully attend credit-bearing academic college programs.

-Students that attain scores in the GED College Ready plus College Credit range of 175 to 200 are very likely to be able to be successful in college-level programs.
+Students who attain scores in the GED College Ready plus College Credit range of 175 to 200 are very likely to be successful in college-level programs.

 Students scoring in the last two categories may have the requirement to take additional college placement tests like SAT or ACT or other remedial classes waived at a great number of schools.

-A good GED score is at least 145 points per subject so at least 580 points for the whole test (4 subjects).
-This score guarantee that you pass the GED test and receive the GED diploma from your home state.
+A good GED score is at least 145 points per subject, so at least 580 points for the whole test (4 subjects).
+This score guarantees you pass the GED test and receive the GED diploma from your home state.

-However, if your goal is to attend college, the score of 145 points per subject is NOT sufficient.
+However, if your goal is to attend college, a score of 145 points per subject is NOT sufficient.

-You have to aim for higher scores than those taking the GED exam just to get a high school equivalency score, perhaps for employment purposes.
+You may also want to take the GED exam, perhaps for employment purposes.
 For all GED testing requirements, <- check out this post.